OpenNews/opennews-website/_posts/2017-5-5-srccon-scholarships-update.md

 ## Taking intentional steps
 As with [many facets of SRCCON](/blog/srccon-sessions/), scholarships are an important part of how we put our values of inclusion and accessibility into action.
 We want to make sure that SRCCON is an event that includes the diversity of the communities we serve—geographically, demographically, experientially, and more.
 We also know that won't happen without us taking proactive, intentional steps to ensure that at every stage of the preparation and planning of SRCCON, we are taking into account the needs of those communities and finding ways to address them.
 It's not a "nice to have" to make sure that money isn't a barrier to community members participating in SRCCON, it's a "must have."

 We're grateful to our sponsors for helping to make this possible and to the community members who bring their wisdom and curiosity to SRCCON every year.
-If you're interested in attending this year's SRCCON, August 3 and 4 in Minneapolis, the ticket lottery form (complete with scholarship application!) is open from May 3 to noon ET on May 10.
+If you're interested in attending this year's SRCCON, it's August 3 and 4 in Minneapolis, and the ticket lottery form (complete with scholarship application!) is open from May 3 to noon ET on May 10.
 [Apply now](https://srccon.org/tickets).